orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 If only privately hosted, if number of players increases, suggest to move to @ether (or partially), or increase @private.managed.

 - How to handle collisions across adjacent nodes
+- How would you do audio.
+Let sources interfere with eachother, then add them together and render that.
+How to do that over a range of perspectives

 Hazy World